 How to make the Chewy Amaretti Cookies

-Using a spoon or a medium ice cream scoop scoop about 2 tbsp of batter and form balls out of the dough.
-Then roll them in granulated sugar and powdered sugar and set on the prepared baking sheet about 1 inch apart.
+Using a spoon or a medium ice cream scoop, scoop about 2 tbsp of almond batter and form balls out of the dough by rolling them between the palms of your hands.
+Then, roll them in granulated sugar and powdered sugar and set on the prepared baking sheet about 1 inch apart.

 Place in the oven and bake for about 15 minutes if you like the Amaretti cookies soft on the inside, or up to 25 minutes if you prefer the biscotti-like texture.